 University Certificate Program

 We designed our university-accredited certificate program to establish a comprehensive set of best practices in childcare in limited-resource settings in the developing world.
 The academic outreach component of Whole Child’s program builds up local academic capacity over time while also considerably reducing the cost of the training trainers — a key component of our program.
 We offer this program to center directors, government personnel, and other stakeholders.
-The university certificate program, as implemented in Nicaragua, is a full day of courses per week for eight months.
 Whole Child developed the curriculum (see Publications for more information) for this certificate program with Loyola Marymount University and the University of Central America, and will continue to adapt it for every country of service.

 We provide training and direct technical assistance in the application of optimal childcare practices to typically undereducated and ill-prepared center caregivers and support personnel.
 Our caregiver training takes place once a month for nine months and is complemented by many additional days of hands-on assistance for all caregivers who are directly responsible for the care of children.
 Please see our Publications page for an introduction to some of the materials we have developed for this training process.